thumpersecure/spicy-cat/README.md

 (__(__)___(__)__)
 </pre>

-*"On the internet, nobody knows you're a cat."*
+*"On the internet, everybody knows you're a cat."*

 <br>